 The spirit of Burning Man can be found year-round in northern Nevada.
-Trace the route Burners take every August on their annual pilgrimage to Burning Man from Reno, out to the Black Rock Desert and beyond.
+Trace the route Burners take every August on their annual pilgrimage "home" to Burning Man from Reno, out to the Black Rock Desert and beyond.

 The Morris Burner Hostel is part hostel, part art gallery.
 It is open to everyone, but you must become a member to rest your head here.
 An annual membership is $50 and a monthly membership is $20.
 If you’ve made other hotel arrangements, this place is still worth checking out.
 They give free guided tours and no reservation is required.
 Just stop by and they’ll be happy to show you around and answer any questions you may have.

-While in the area, check out the new craft breweries along Fourth Street, and don't forget to stop by the Reno Bike Project, a community bike shop that fixes up old bikes for Burning Man.
+While in the area, check out the new craft breweries along Fourth Street, and don't forget to stop by the Reno Bike Project, a community bike co-op that fixes up old bikes for Burning Man.

 Some of the art from Burning Man finds a permanent home in Reno.
 You’ll find sculptures from the playa, but also fantastical murals and other creative pieces while strolling along the Reno Riverwalk, through the Reno Playa Art Park, or at the plaza outside of the Nevada Museum of Art.

 Considering its origins on the actual Playa at Burning Man, it's safe to say Jub Jub's Thirst Parlor is a Burner-friendly joint to wet your whistle.
 The owners—as well as many employees and patrons—are very much still Burners themselves and even have their own Jub Jub's theme camp and art car at Burning Man.
 Now a friendly confluence for Burners, bicycle nerds, Clampers, and fans of loud, heavy music, we can pretty much guarantee you’ll meet some characters in this beloved Wells Avenue dive bar and show space.